 A recent visit to an Eastern Cape village got me thinking about how small communities and entrepreneurs in these areas can take advantage of the tech boom or use technology for their daily endeavours.
-There are vast possibilities available through mobile Internet connectivity including business opportunities and services to better their lives.
+There are vast possibilities available through mobile internet solutions including business opportunities and services to better their lives.

 With Southern Africa’s connection numbers set to hit about 150 million mobile subscriptions by 2021, according to Ericsson Mobility, it’s time for the opportunity to be fully harnessed.
 Here are some of the most innovative uses of mobile tech tailored for rural communities:

 Hello Tractor is a practical tech solution to an age old problem.
 Through SMS, small scale farmers can gain access to farm machinery without needing to take out huge loans to acquire it.
 It also means not having to pay for unused machinery out of season.

 Small-scale farmers send an SMS to Hello Tractor who locate nearby GPS supported ‘Smart Tractor’ owners who can lease out their machinery.
 Once the farmer has finished using the machinery, payment is made to the Smart Tractor owner.
 These tractors are equipped with various attachments for the different stages of the production cycle and different types of crops.
 They can also accurately pinpoint locations and gather other data, like usage and market trends.